clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 to suffice for now.

-As we mentioned in the conclusion (lines 1220-1221), we believe that the most pressing features to add for our problem domain would be:
+As we mentioned in the conclusion (lines 1220-1221), we believe that the most impactful features to add for our problem domain would be:

-- the OCaml memory model,
+- the OCaml weak memory model,

 - exceptions (which are routinely used to signal failure), and

-- effect handlers (which are typically not used to implement concurrent data structures, but are used in implementations of concurrent schedulers which we may want to verify).
+- effect handlers with one-shot continuations (which are typically not used to implement concurrent data structures, but are used in implementations of concurrent schedulers which we may want to verify)

 > The authors claim that the HeapLang is the closest language to OCaml
 > in the Iris ecosystem, but arguably state of the art of modeling OCaml